 There are many misconceptions about 12 step meetings and how they help people maintain their sobriety from alcohol and drugs.
+Some don’t like them for their religious connection or a perceived lack of effectiveness.
 However, these meetings have been around since the 1930s, and they’re one of the best ways to stay clean.
+Many of these programs today involve zero religious teachings but still maintain the same effect.
 This is why the best treatment centers in America promote these meetings as a form of aftercare.
 First, it’s important to understand how these meetings started and why they’re so helpful.

 The Origin of 12 Step Meetings